souzamarlon/js-learning/README.md

-Here you will find some projects and lessons which I learn in Rocketseat bootcamp.
+You will find some projects and lessons which I learn in Rocketseat bootcamp.